Zeaksblog/bootville-lite/readme.txt

 /* Theme Resources */
 /*-----------------------------------------------------------------------------------*/

-Theme is Built using the following resource bundles.
+Bootville Lite is Built using the following resource bundles.

 1 - Underscores Starter Theme - http://underscores.me/
 	License: Distributed under the terms of the GPLv2